 Mr. Naples possesses significant business experience in global marketing, management and corporate development as a CEO and director of Quaker Chemical and Hunt Manufacturing, both large, publicly traded corporations, and significant government and regulatory experience gained as Chair of the Pennsylvania Stimulus Oversight Commission, Chief Accountability Officer for the Commonwealth of Pennsylvania and as Chair of the Federal Reserve Bank of Philadelphia.
-He also brings sustainability expertise he obtained while serving in the White House as Special Assistant to the Head of the Federal Energy Administration, as well as while serving as Executive Director of a Presidential Task Force on energy problems, as well as governance experience acquired during his previous service on the board of Glatfelter Corporation, a publicly-held global supplier of engineered materials and his current roles as a director of Glenmede Trust Company and the Philadelphia Contributionship and a Trustee on the board of the Foreign Policy Research Institute-Philadelphia, Thomas Jefferson University and Thomas Jefferson Health, and University of the Arts.
+He also brings sustainability expertise he obtained while serving in the White House as Special Assistant to the Head of the Federal Energy Administration, as well as while serving as Executive Director of a Presidential Task Force on energy problems, as well as governance experience acquired during his previous service on the board of Glatfelter Corporation, a publicly-held global supplier of engineered materials and his current roles as a director of Glenmede Trust Company and the Philadelphia Contributionship and a University of the Arts.
 Mr. Naples' distinguished military career and regulated-company experience are invaluable in the context of his service on the Compliance Committee.